 Echo is the budget option that Rogue has for several other categories of equipment.
 These racks are nearly like the Amazon and eBay off-brands of racks, with the difference being that Rogue’s design and consistency is very good, USA-made, without stupid design flaws that hit you by surprise, and the 11 gauge steel used on Echo racks is a notably good spec.

 Bigger tubing in the Monster Lite means a more heavy duty rack overall.
 You get less wobble in all directions and less risk of tipping with the added weight.
 Great things.
 On the downside, you’re paying more, and you’ll be paying more on the back end with more expensive attachments.

 The Monster goes a step beyond the Monster Lite with bigger 1″ hardware.
 Why 1″ hardware?
 Technically that makes it stronger.

 I featured this rack in my Best Freestanding Power Racks article.

-Rogue makes hardly any freestanding racks like this, meaning one that isn’t required to be bolted to the floor to be stable.
-They make no R-series freestanding power racks, so unfortunately I can’t recommend one.
+Rogue makes hardly any freestanding racks like this, meaning one that isn’t meant to be bolted to the floor to be stable.

 With the RML-390F you don’t have to worry about drilling holes into concrete or making a plywood platform for it.
 Just set up and go.
-This is a popular rack that you are unlikely to regret getting.
+This is a popular, basic rack that you are unlikely to regret getting.

 The stability of a freestanding rack like this isn’t exactly due to the “flat foot” design so much as it is the feet that extend past the uprights to create a counter-force against tipping when you re-rack a loaded barbell.
 Without the extended feet, there is no counter-force and the rack can easily tip.